KateMcGuane/unittest-intro/README.md

 ### Building a function using TDD
 -  Add a check in our function  that checks if the value passed in is a list, and if it is, return True else raise a TypeError.
+- Test should test our function returns False if an empty list is passed in